sumcash-project/electrumx-sumc/docs/environment.rst

   the largest raw transaction you will be able to serve to a client is just under half of :envvar:`MAX_SEND`, as each raw byte becomes 2 hexadecimal ASCII characters on the wire.
-Very few transactions on Sumcoin mainnet are over 500KB in size.
+Very few transactions on Sumcash mainnet are over 500KB in size.

 .. envvar:: COST_SOFT_LIMIT
 .. envvar:: COST_HARD_LIMIT